Why do you stay with your employer?

 If you’re able to say yes to all three questions about your job, you’re most likely an engaged employee.
 You’re invested in the organisation, which should be music to your HR colleagues’ ears.

-How do employers go about engaging their employees?
+How do employers engage their employees?

 Again turning to Aon Hewitt’s 2018 Global Engagement Report, there are five dominant drivers.
 Here they are, in descending order of importance.